cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 - committed_messages (OPTIONAL), a vector of octet strings.
 If not supplied it defaults to the empty array ("()").
-- prover_nym (OPTIONAL), a random scalar value.
-If not supplied, it defaults to the zero scalar (0).
+- prover_nyms (REQUIRED), a vector of random scalar values.
 - api_id (OPTIONAL), octet string.
 If not supplied it defaults to the empty octet string ("").